Applications developers make computers perform specific tasks, based on their client's specifications

 Working hours

-Working hours are typically 9am to 5pm, but working long hours, evenings and weekends to meet project deadlines is common practice.
+Working hours are typically 9am to 5pm, but overtime, including evenings and weekends, is common when meeting deadlines.

 Career breaks and part-time work are possible, and some IT employers offer flexible working hours.